-- i.
-The maximum number of securities to be issued under the RSU plan shall not exceed 8,695,500 common shares.
-Upon vesting, each RSU entitles the holder, at the discretion of the Company, to receive a share or cash payment, or combination thereof.
-As at December 31, 2022, no restricted share units have been issued by the board of directors. - ii.
+- The maximum number of securities to be issued under the RSU plan shall not exceed 8,695,500 common shares.
+To December 31, 2023, no restricted share units have been issued by the board of directors. - ii.
 The maximum number of securities to be issued under the DSU plan shall not exceed 8,695,500 common shares.
-A participant who has ceased to be a director or employee of the Company, shall be entitled to receive a cash payment equal to the market value of the Company's shares for each vested DSU, as calculated in accordance with the plan.
-As at December 31, 2022, no deferred share units have been issued by the board of directors.
+To December 31, 2023, no deferred share units have been issued by the board of directors.

-8. Net Loss per Share
+9. Net Loss per Share

-For the years ended December 31, 2022 and 2021, the weighted average number of common shares outstanding was 182,488,879 (2021 - 143,367,974) and the effect of outstanding stock options and warrants on loss per share was anti-dilutive.
+For the years ended December 31, 2023 and 2022, the weighted average number of common shares outstanding was 238,003,110 (2022 - 182,488,879) and the effect of outstanding stock options and warrants on loss per share was anti-dilutive.
 As such, the effect of outstanding stock options and warrants used to calculate the diluted loss per share has not been disclosed for the periods presented.

-9. Related Party and Transactions and Key Management Compensation
+10. Related Party and Transactions and Key Management Compensation